Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems

-Finally, we would like to highlight that several white-box attacks have been proposed to bypass existing defenses under the assumption that the structure of the defense mechanism is known to the attacker \cite{papernot2016transferability,gilmer2018adversarial,carlini2017adversarial,carlini2017magnet}.
-Designing defenses against white-box attacks is out of the scope of this paper.
-Instead, our goal is to address an equally important issue which is to develop defense mechanisms that scale to large image domains, a task that is particularly challenging for existing defenses both at design- and run-time as shown in our experiments.
-Nevertheless, we include preliminary results showing that VisionGuard is robust to a certain class of white-box attacks by introducing randomness in the image transformations.
+Finally, we would like to highlight that several white-box attacks have been proposed to bypass existing defenses that assume that the structure of the defense mechanism is fully known to the attacker \cite{papernot2016transferability,gilmer2018adversarial,carlini2017adversarial,carlini2017magnet}.
+Designing defenses against white-box attacks, although an important problem in this field, is out of the scope of this paper as their high computational complexity prohibits them from being applied to real-time scenarios that are of particular interest in this work.
+We would like to highlight again that our goal is to address an equally important issue which is to develop a computationally light defense mechanism that scales to large image domains, for real-time applications, a task that is particularly challenging for existing defenses both at design- and run-time as shown in our experiments.